-7.4 Commissioner Approval Procedures/Effective use of resources
+7.3 Commissioner Approval Procedures/Effective use of resources

-Patients should not be referred for treatment that is not routinely funded as determined by the Manchester Clinical Commissioning Groups Effective Use of Resources Treatment Policies (https://manchesterccg.nhs.uk/publications/our-policies/effective-use-resources/).
-Commissioner approval should be sought prior to referral and, therefore, an approval reference should be detailed on the referral.
+Patients should not be referred for treatment that is not routinely funded as determined by the Greater Manchester Integrated Care Partnership Effective Use of Resources Treatment Policies, approval should be sought prior to referral and, therefore, an approval reference should be detailed on the referral.
 Where this approval reference is not detailed, and the referral letter does not detail the reasons for consultation in terms of meeting exception criteria, the referral will be returned as incomplete.
 If approval has not been sought, the referral will be sent back to the GP.